Explain The Role Of The Family In Mexican Culture.

 Origins Of The Mexican Family

-The traditional Mexican family is composed of a married couple and their children.
+A married couple and their children compose the traditional Mexican family.
 The husband typically sweats the home, provides financial support for the family, and takes on most of the responsibilities associated with running the household.
 However, there has been a growing trend among Mexican families entering leadership roles within the church hierarchy in recent decades.
 This shift reflects women’s growing societal role and demand for greater equality within families and societies.

 Indigenous Mexican Families